fipe2200/UNIX/Tentor/Frågor/Fråga 4.md

 ### How to seamlessly transition users from an old server to a new server without downtime
 * Make a *backup* of your environment into the new server using ``rsync``.
 * Run it there to make sure everything works as intended.
-* Redirect (point) all traffic the new *DNS* so that the old server stops being used.
+* Redirect (point) all traffic to the new *DNS* so that the old server stops being used.
 * Pick a time or day with *low or any traffic* and ``rsync`` again for possible missed changes during the redirect.
 #LENNART_VERIFIED